umijs/dumi/packages/dumi/README.md

 ## Intro

-An Umi-based doc tool can assist you to develop libraries & write docs.
+A Umi-based doc tool can assist you to develop libraries & write docs.

 ### Features